LA7 ESF Community Grants (rounds 1, 2 and 4, 2016-2019)

 East Area Community Connectors: Reducing Social Isolation (2017 – 2018, funded by the East Area Committee, Sunderland City Council).

 This project was instrumental in breaking down barriers between different communities through intercultural engagement and sessions on culture, language and religion of different countries and areas.
-Session included Ethiopia, Islam, Poland, Slovakia, Taiwan and Italy.
+The session included Ethiopia, Islam, Poland, Slovakia, Taiwan and Italy.
 There were two events, held in October 2017 (European Day of Languages) and March 2018, altogether bringing over 220 people from different/diverse cultures.
 The project also encouraged volunteering and social action, engaging a total of 30 volunteers.

 Meet Your Neighbour festival (Big Lottery – Celebrate!)
 Grant 2016 – 2017

-The Meet Your Neighbour Festival was a cultural It was a project that enabled local communities to celebrate what contributions migrants from different countries of Eastern Europe have made to the local area, while presenting the cultures of the countries they were born in.
+The Meet Your Neighbour Festival was a cultural It was a project that enabled local communities to celebrate what contributions migrants from different countries of Eastern Europe have made to the local area while presenting the cultures of the countries they were born in.

 While the festival took place over the week of the 22nd to 27th May 2017, we run preparatory workshops and regular Steering Group Meetings between October 2016 and May 2017.